nlpTRIZ/jetson_docker_X_forwarding/README.md

-# Docker with X forwarding for Jetson Nano: \
+# Docker with X forwarding for Jetson Nano
 # Image Processing, Sound Processing, ML, GPIO control
 Purpose : build a reusable image using docker to control GPIO pins, speakers and microphone with ML libraries for Jetson Nano.\
 Feel free to modify requirements.txt to install more libraries.